willrosenbaum/latex-article-boilerplate/README.md

-# latex-article-boilerplate
+# Latex Article Boilerplate

-A basic template and boilerplate macros for LaTeX using the article class
+A basic template and boilerplate macros for LaTeX using the article class.